-The Compensation Committee believes that appropriate actions have been taken to address stockholder interests and ensure a strong alignment between our stockholders and our executive compensation program.
-The Compensation Committee is confident that our executive compensation program is appropriately designed to incent strong performance over the longer term.
+The Compensation Committee believes our underlying compensation programs are designed responsibly and effectively to incent strong performance over the long-term and serve our stockholders' interests.
 The Compensation Committee will continue to consider stockholder feedback in its ongoing review of our executive compensation program.